agriardyan/poc-partitioning/README.md

 1. Run docker compose
 2. Execute all DDL in seed-ddl.sql
 3. Execute all DDL in function.sql (Tune the range of message_id per partition using constant per_partition_count in this file)
-4. Start testing using test.sql
+4. Start testing using tester.sql